Sloth Myths: 11 Things You Think You Know About Sloths

 Howler monkeys and koalas (and human teenagers) sleep much more than sloths do!

-Sloth myth 9- If you turn a sloth the right way up it will explode
+Myth 9- If you turn a sloth the right way up it will explode

 While it is true that they only defecate once a week, and that their four-chambered stomachs are full of fermentation gases, we can confirm that they don’t explode, even if they get constipated.